jb-xyz/openGBW/README.md

 1) 3D print the included models for a Eureka Mignon XL or design your own
 2) flash the firmware onto an ESP32
 3) connect the display, relay, load cell and rotary encoder to the ESP32 according to the wiring instructions
-4) go into the menu by pressing the button of the rotary encoder and set your values. -2g is a good enough starting value for the grinding offset for a Mignon XL
+4) go into the menu by pressing the button of the rotary encoder and set your initial offset. -2g is a good enough starting value for a Mignon XL
+5) if you're using the Mignon's push button to activate the grinder set grinding mode to impulse.
+If you're connected directly to the motor relay use continuous.
+6) if you only want to use the scale to check your weight when single dosing, set scale mode to scale only.
+This will not trigger any relay switching and start a timer when the weight begins to increase.
+If you'd like to build your own brew scale with timer, this is also the mode to use.
+7) calibrate your load cell by placing a 100g weight on it and following the instructions in the menu
+8) set your dosing cup weight
 5) exit the menu, set your desired weight and place your empty dosing cup on the scale.
-The first grind might be off by a bit - the accuracy will increase with each grind as the scale aut adjusts the grinding offset
+The first grind might be off by a bit - the accuracy will increase with each grind as the scale auto adjusts the grinding offset

 -----------